svenhjol/Strange/docs/features/totem_of_returning.md

 ## Using a totem with a travel journal

-If you have a Totem of Returning in your inventory while you are looking at a [Travel Journal]({{ site.baseurl }}/features/travel_journal), a small icon of the totem will appear next to all journal entries.
+If you have a Totem of Returning in your inventory while you are looking at a [Travel Journal]({{ site.baseurl }}/features/travel_journal), a small icon of the totem will appear on all journal entries.
 You may click this icon to teleport yourself instantly to the travel journal location, consuming the totem in the process.

 ## Trading